 B. Nonresidential Construction (44 CFR 60.3(C)(3) and (4)).
-New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall meet the standards in subsection (A) of this section; or, together with attendant utility and sanitary facilities, shall:
+New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated one foot or more above the base flood elevation meet the standards in subsection (A) of this section; or, together with attendant utility and sanitary facilities, shall: